arobsn/ledger-app-ergo/README.md

 # Ledger Ergo Application

-This is a Ergo application for the Ledger Nano S+/X/Stax/Flex.
+This is a Ergo embedded application for the Ledger Nano S+/X/Stax/Flex.

 ## Prerequisite